ciropavic/ciro_v2/server-data/resources/[ESX]/[Shops]/d-lscustom/README.md

 - Externaly open shop by triggering event handler
 - Price ratios for every mod
 - Configure additional price ratios for jobs
+- If you are using society on the shop, the cash will be indicated with a different color

 If you find that there's needed help for you, feel free to contact via discord